EduardoNabha/MyPythonScripts/README.md

 # MyPythonScripts
-This repo is a colection of my scripts.
+This repo is a colection of autoral scripts made by myself for learning Python.